Operation Oni picoCTF 2022 Solution

 Learn more

-Ed25519 is an elliptic-curve digital signature algorithm that generates very short (256-bit) keys with strong security properties.
-SSH key files in /root/.ssh/ are some of the most sensitive files on a Linux system: the private key (id_ed25519) allows authentication as root to any server that has the corresponding public key (id_ed25519.pub) in its authorized_keys file.
+SSH key files in /root/.ssh/ or a user's ~/.ssh/ are some of the most sensitive files on a Linux system.
+The private key allows authentication as that user to any server that has the corresponding public key in its authorized_keys file.

 In real forensics investigations, recovering SSH private keys from a disk image is a significant finding - it means the attacker may have had (or still have) access to other systems.
 The investigation would expand to identify which servers have the corresponding public key in their authorized_keys files.